nitrictech/docs/docs/config/stack.md

 ### Default values

-When function configuration is not specfied the default depends on on the cloud provider being deployed to:
+When function configuration is not specified the default depends on the cloud provider being deployed to:

 | provider | memory | timeout |
 | -------- | ------ | ------- |